cryptoquantique/quarklink-getting-started-esp32-platformio/README.md

 ```

 ## Building project version with RGB LED
-This is currently supported only for the esp32-c3 board.
+This is currently supported for the esp32-c3 and esp32-s3 boards.

 To enable the use of the RGB LED, you need to configure its colour before building the project with ```pio run```.
 This is done by setting the following environment variable:
 ```PLATFORMIO_BUILD_FLAGS="-DLED_COLOUR=<COLOUR>"```